testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 12. Copy the generated token, and save it as you will need it more than once below. **NOTE**: You will not be able to access the token in Databricks once you close the Generate token dialog, so be sure to save this value to a text editor or another location you can access during this lab.

-13. Back in Power BI Desktop, enter "token" for the user name, and paste the access token you copied from Databricks into the password field.
+13. Back in Power BI Desktop, enter "token" for the username, and paste the access token you copied from Databricks into the password field.

     ![Enter "token" as the user name and paste your generated token into the password field.](media/power-bi-desktop-spark-token.png 'Enter Spark credentials')